maxschloegel/skin_cancer_detection/README.md

-# DL for Skin Cancer Detection
+# DL for Skin Cancer Detection - In Progress

 This repository contains the code to train a Neural Network to differentiate between benign and malign lesions.